ijlee2/embroider-css-modules/docs/my-v1-app/README.md

 ## What is it?

-`my-app` is an Ember app with `embroider-css-modules`.
+`my-v1-app` is an Ember app with `embroider-css-modules`.
 We use it to check that `embroider-css-modules` is compatible with "bleeding-edge" Ember:

 - [Embroider on the strictest settings](https://github.com/embroider-build/embroider/#options) (including route splitting)
 - [TypeScript](https://www.typescriptlang.org/docs/) + [Glint](https://typed-ember.gitbook.io/glint/)